lnxpsyhi/lnxpsyhi/README.md

 # Hi, there! :wave:

 ## About Me
-I’m a dedicated student currently studying Computer Engineering—  I have a keen interest in software development and ethical hacking, and I’m always eager to learn and explore new technologies.
+I’m a dedicated student currently studying Computer Engineering—
+I have a keen interest in software development and ethical hacking, and I’m always eager to learn and explore new technologies.

 ## Skills

 ### Programming Languages
 - Rust
 - Python
 - Java
 - HTML
 - CSS

-### Frameworks and Libraries
+### Frameworks
+- Laravel
+- Next.js
+- Vue.js

+### Tools
+- Visual Studio Code
+- Apache Netbeans
+- Eclipse IDE
+- Git
+-
-### Tools and Platforms
+### Platforms
+- Github

 You can visit my page at https://lnxpsyhi.github.io/